kubedb/docs/docs/guides/hanadb/quickstart/quickstart.md

 # Running HanaDB

-This tutorial shows how to run a HanaDB database with KubeDB.
+This tutorial shows how to run a SAP HANA database with KubeDB.

 > Note: YAML files used in this tutorial are stored in [docs/examples/hanadb/quickstart](https://github.com/kubedb/docs/tree/{{< param "info.version" >}}/docs/examples/hanadb/quickstart).